MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Out-Printer.md

 ### -Name

-Specifies the alternate printer.
+Sends the output to the specified printer.
 The parameter name **Name** is optional.

 ```yaml
 Type: String